-'The Sun and the Moon' is a group show with international artists Kara Chin, Manutcher Milani, Anna Perach and Ilaria Vinci.
-Their works explore folktales or folk methodologies that have derived from a variety of cultures or sources and realised through carpets, sculptures and performance.
+'The Sun and the Moon' is a group show with Kara Chin, Manutcher Milani, Anna Perach and Ilaria Vinci, which brings together young emerging artists of different nationalities – Singapore/Britain, Ghana/Iran, Ukraine/Israel and Italy – who are currently based in the UK or Switzerland.
+Their works explore folktales or folk methodologies that have derived from a variety of cultures or sources.

 Chin’s work ‘A Couple of Haunted Backwash Units’, while foreboding the evolution of smart devices, refers to the Japanese folklore tale ’Tsukumogami’; once inanimate household objects gain sentience after 100 years of service.
 Within ’Tsukumogami’, an object's character and personality is determined by how well it was treated in its years of use.
 Chin’s practice engages with fast evolving technologies that we increasingly do not understand in the present and investigates how this will have lasting effects into the future.
 Much like the origin and reason of many folktales, Chin’s works are lessons and warnings that have been narrativised.

 The symbols, shapes and colours apparent in Milani’s work are drawn from the artist's psyche, presenting an ethereal, and possibly spiritual, visual language.
 His Grandfather owned the first carpet shop in Zürich, leading the artist to create his own series of tufted carpets.
 Through this personal link, Milani is sharing a familial history and labour, and blending in an exploration of the unconscious will and our psychological inhibition to want to understand.
 The want to understand and know is inextricably linked to storytelling throughout human history; we fabricate stories to simplify events so that they are more easily experienced.